 Reference to *advertising links

 The links with * are so-called affiliate links.
-If you go to a shop page and buy something there, I get a small commission.
+If you go to a shop page and buy something there, sunny trails blog will get a small commission.
 There are no additional costs for you, because the commission is already included in the pricing.